alexnardini/FLAM3_for_SideFX_Houdini/README.md

 for the most minimalistic version in favor of performance.

 ![alt text](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3_Hviewport.jpg)
-`FLAM3 for Houdini generate a point cloud of the fractal Flame being worked on, witch is the actual render.`
+`FLAM3 for Houdini generate a point cloud of the fractal Flame being worked on.`

 Higly inspired by Apophysis and its workflow design, it is a ONE to ONE match with it if used within the same limits.